jeckman/wpbook/README.txt

 http://wordpress.org/support/topic/how-do-i-add-featured-image-support-to-any-theme

 == Changelog ==

+= 2.6.1 =
+ * Cleanup calls to the default stylesheet, which were failing for me on 3.6 when called via https

 = 2.6 =
  * New logic which tries to use the stored access_token first.
 If a stored access